ner00/scummvm_libretro/README.md

 Use `make all` to build the core along with datafiles (`scummvm.zip`) and core info file (which can be built separately with `make datafiles`/`make infofile`).

 "Work in progress" engines are not built by default, to include them pass `NO_WIP=0` to make.

+To crossbuild for specific platforms, pass the relevant `platform` variable to make (refer to Makefile for supported omes).

 ### Build for Android
 To build for Android: